2005 United States Grand Prix: Aftermath

 The win, Schumacher's only victory of 2005, moved him from fifth to third in the World Drivers' Championship.
 Alonso and Räikkönen remained first and second in the championship standings, with 59 and 37 points respectively, while Schumacher moved up to 34 points.
 With his second-place finish, Barrichello went into fourth in the drivers championship, with 29 points, and Trulli dropped to fifth with 27 points.
 The Ferrari team moved into joint second in the Constructors' Championship, matching McLaren with 63 points; both teams trailed Renault, which retained the lead with 76 points.
 Both Jordan and Minardi scored points, moving out of a tie with BAR-Honda at the bottom of the constructors' standings.
-The result of the race were overshadowed by the withdrawal of the Michelin-shod teams, and by the inability to find a solution which would have allowed them to race.
+The result of the race was overshadowed by the withdrawal of the Michelin-shod teams, and by the inability to find a solution which would have allowed them to race.

 Bernie Ecclestone, in answer to a question by ITV's Martin Brundle in an interview just before the start of the race, described the future of Formula One in the United States and the future of Michelin in the sport as "not good".
 He also said that the "incident's not the fault of the teams, to be honest with you".
 The race was labelled a farce, and David Coulthard said that "it throws into doubt the future of the race in US".
 Associated Press writer Stephen Wade pointed to the boycott as an extension of previous disagreements between the teams and Max Mosley, which had led to the threatened creation of a rival series as an alternative to Formula One.
 The Guardian's Richard Williams considered the prior disputes a factor in the failure to reach a compromise and felt that the events at this race had increased the risk of a complete rupture.